Rayhanpatel/BharathInternProjects/README.md

-# Bharath Inter Data Science Internship
+# Bharath Intern Data Science Internship

-Welcome to my Data Science Internship experience at Bharath Inter!
+Welcome to my Data Science Internship experience at Bharath Intern!
 In this repository, you will find the projects I have completed and the skills I have learned during my internship.
 Let's dive in!

 ## About Bharath Inter

-Bharath Intern is a leading organization that specializes in providing data-driven solutions and insights to businesses.
+Bharath Intern is a leading organization specializing in providing data-driven solutions and insights to businesses.
 They are dedicated to leveraging data to make informed decisions and drive growth.

 ## Requirements